The Dow just hit 30,000. It was a long road to get there - KVIA

 Fortunately for equity investors, the bear market turned out to be short-lived.
 With the Federal Reserve and Congress providing economic relief, the blue chip indexes have recaptured all of their earlier losses, and then some, since that March sell-off.

 With uncertainty about the outcome of the presidential election lifted and new hopes that a Covid-19 vaccine could soon be available, the market is on a roll once again.
-It crossed the 30,000 mark for the first time in trading Tuesday morning.
+It crossed the 30,000 mark for the first time in trading Tuesday.

 Here are some important stops along the Dow’s road to 30,000: